yangbc30/QOptCraft/README.md

 ## Acknowledgment

-The development of the code for the version 2.0 has been supported by the European Union.-Next Generation UE/MICIU/Plan de Recuperacion, Transformacion y Resiliencia/Junta de Castilla y Leon"
+The development of the code for the version 2.0 has been supported by the European Union.-Next Generation UE/MICIU/Plan de Recuperación, Transformación y Resiliencia/Junta de Castilla y León.

 ## License